Overview of Short Stock Buy-Ins & Close-Outs

 A fail to deliver occurs when a broker has a net short settlement obligation with the clearinghouse and does not have the shares available within its own inventory or cannot borrow them from another broker in order to meet the delivery obligation.
 A fail to deliver can result from a long or short sale.

 In the case of US stocks, brokers are obligated to close the fail position by no later than the start of regular trading hours on the day following the settlement day.
 This can be accomplished by delivering purchased or borrowed shares.
-If available stock borrow transactions prove insufficient to satisfy the delivery obligation, IBKR will close-out clients holding short positions using a volume weighted average price (VWAP) order scheduled to run over regular trading hours.
+If available stock borrow transactions prove insufficient to satisfy the delivery obligation, we will close-out clients holding short positions by placing an order prior to the open of regular trading hours.
 It is possible that under certain circumstances, due to limited liquidity in the market, that the close-out order may not be executed or may be only partially executed.
 In that case, the initial close-out quantity will be corrected down to the executed quantity.
 The remaining quantity will remain subject to close-out at the start of regular trading hours the following business day.

 Important Notes

-• Clients should be aware that based on the manner in which IBKR is required to execute a close-out and a third party is allowed to execute a buy-in, significant differences between the price at which the transaction was executed and the prior day's close may result.
+Clients should be aware that based on the manner in which we are required to execute a close-out and a third party is allowed to execute a buy-in, significant differences between the price at which the transaction was executed and the prior day's close may result.
 These differences may be especially pronounced in the case of illiquid securities.
 Clients should be aware of these risks and manage their portfolio accordingly.